dewert99/creusot-experiments/restricted_seperation_logic.md

 Note that this would work with any positive permission, but not with [no permission](https://doc.rust-lang.org/stable/std/ptr/macro.addr_of_mut.html#:~:text=Note%2C%20however%2C%20that%20the%20expr%20in%20addr_of_mut!(expr)%20is%20still%20subject%20to%20all%20the%20usual%20rules)

-Raw pointers can be cast-ed to and from references with the following rules
+Raw pointers can be cast to and from references with the following rules
 ```rust
 #[ensures(acc(result, WRITE) && *result == curr(x))]
 #[assert_on_expiry(acc(result, WRITE))]